 Notre Dame hockey preview capsule

-WHO: Notre Dame Fighting Irish vs. Michigan State Spartans
+WHO: Notre Dame Fighting Irish vs. Wisconsin Badgers.

 RADIO: WZOC-FM (94.3) and UND.com.

-RANKINGS: Notre Dame is receiving votes in both USCHO.com (media) and USA Today/USA Hockey Magazine (coaches) polls.
+RANKINGS: Wisconsin No. 5 in both USCHO.com (media) and USA Today/USA Hockey Magazine (coaches) polls. … Notre Dame receiving votes in USCHO.com poll.